SarahAndyshak/ParksDirectoryCopy.Solution/README.md

 Notice that the value of `parkId` needs to match the id number in the URL.
 In this example, they are both 1.

+## Note about further exploration for coursework
+This API provides the ability to enable responsive pagination in MVC projects.
+Responsive pagination works fine when the API is tested with Postman.
+However, when working on a similar MVC during the week, the dev group I participated in had trouble enabling pagination in the website and ended up hard coding pagination, rather than creating responsive pagination.

 ## Known Bugs

 * As of 31 March 2023, the search feature only works with complete names, locations, etc.